BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     // returns the open quantity / size of our open position
     // if no position it returns dec!(0) let position_size: Decimal = strategy.position_size(&brokerage, &account_name, &candle.symbol.name);

+    // to flatten an account, in live this will flatten all psotions, not just strategy positions. strategy.flatten_all_for(&self, brokerage.clone(), &account_id).await;
 }
 ```